keeps/roda/doc/cas.md

 If during the login you see an exception like **SSLHandshakeException** or **ValidationException**, it probably means RODA is having issues validating the certificate from the CAS server.
-If your CAS server is using the self-signed certificate from we created above, you'll see this error.
+If your CAS server is using the self-signed certificate we created above, you'll see this error.

 To fix it, you can:

 1. Use a valid certificate, or
-2. Make java programs (RODA) trust your self-signed certificate.
+2. Make java programs (like RODA) trust your self-signed certificate.

 To make java programs trust your self-signed certificate do the following steps:

 1. Export jetty self-signed certificate

     ```bash
-    keytool -export -keystore /etc/jetty/thekeystore -alias jetty -file jetty.cer
+    keytool -export -keystore /etc/cas/jetty/thekeystore -alias jetty -file jetty.cer
     ```

 2. Import jetty certificate in Java truststore

-    **NOTE**: Assuming your **JAVA_HOME** is **/usr/lib/jvm/java-8-oracle**
+    **NOTE**: Assuming your **JAVA_HOME** is **/usr/lib/jvm/java-8-oracle**.
+    If it's not, adjust the keystore path accordingly.

     ```bash
     sudo keytool -import -keystore /usr/lib/jvm/java-8-oracle/jre/lib/security/cacerts -alias jetty -file jetty.cer